Monopoly, Product Quality, and Costly Information: Model

-Neither the monopolist nor the buyer know $\boldsymbol{\theta}$, but the buyer can choose to learn about it after observing the monopolist's menu.
+Neither the monopolist nor the buyer knows $\boldsymbol{\theta}$, but the buyer can choose to learn about it after observing the monopolist's menu.
 The buyer's information acquisition is flexible, meaning he can use any signal $\mathbf{s}$ to learn about $\boldsymbol{\theta}$.
+The flexibility assumption expresses ideas.
+First, the buyer has access to detailed data that helps him determine his exact value for the item.
+Second, the buyer can collect only the information he finds useful, avoiding any unnecessary effort to gather or process data he wishes to disregard.
+For instance, in the context of cell phone data plans, the first idea corresponds to the buyer being able to closely monitor his data usage, understand potential scenarios affecting it, and assess his marginal value for data.
+The second idea says the buyer who considers a plan with a fixed monthly data allowance can calculate their average monthly usage without needing to analyze daily variations.

+An alternative approach for modeling the buyer's learning decision is to restrict him to a fixed set of signals that are ordered by their informativeness.
+This approach is well-suited for studying the connection between the monopolist's menu and the \emph{amount} of information the buyer decides to acquire.
+By contrast, models of flexible learning are appropriate for addressing questions that focus on the \emph{kind} of information the agent wants to learn.
+This is the case in the current paper: our interest is in understanding how the need to steer the buyer towards learning more favorable information impacts the shape of the monopolist's menu.

-Our assumption on the buyer's utility means that his expected payoff from any menu item depends on his posterior mean, $\mathbb{E}\left[\boldsymbol{\theta}|\mathbf{s}\right]$.
+The functional form of the buyer's utility means that his expected payoff from any menu item depends on his posterior mean, $\mathbb{E}\left[\boldsymbol{\theta}|\mathbf{s}\right]$.
 Therefore, the marginal distribution of $\mathbb{E}\left[\boldsymbol{\theta}|\mathbf{s}\right]$ pins down the buyer's expected trade surplus from any menu.
 This distribution also determines the probability the buyer purchases any menu item, which, in turn, is sufficient for calculating the monopolist's profits and optimal menu.
 In other words, trade outcomes depend only on the marginal distribution of the buyer's posterior mean, and so we identify each signal with the CDF of this marginal.\footnote{This method of modeling flexible information is common in the information-design literature; see, for example, \citet{gentzkow2016rothschild}, \citet{Roesler2017}, \citet{kolotilin2018optimal}, and \citet{dworczak2019simple}.} More precisely, letting $\mathcal{F}$ be the set of all CDFs over $\Theta$, we let the buyer choose any element of $\mathcal{F}$ that can arise as the marginal CDF of $\mathbb{E}\left[\boldsymbol{\theta}|\mathbf{s}\right]$ for some $\mathbf{s}$.
 We denote this set by $\Signals$ and describe it formally below.

 As observed by \citet{gentzkow2016rothschild}, $F$ is the CDF of the marginal distribution of the buyer's posterior mean for some signal if and only if it is a mean-preserving contraction of the prior, $F_{0}$.
 Recall that $F\in\mathcal{F}$ is a \textbf{mean-preserving spread} of $G\in\mathcal{F}$ (denoted by $F\succeq G$) if and only if